 For certain kinds of drugs, you can use the plan's network mail-order services.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.
+The drugs that are not available through the plan's mail-order service are marked a "NM" in our Drug List.